Change in marital status

 If you are receiving child supplement and are living with the other parent, you must also notify of any changes in the income of the other parent.

 The dependant supplement to the old-age pension and the contractual early retirement pension (AFP) in the public sector is being phased out.
 From 1 January 2022, no new dependant supplement will be granted.
-Read more about the new rules for dependant supplement (in Norwegian).

 You must notify NAV if you move abroad.
 It is also important to check your rights before you move and what may limit your right to bring your pension with you from Norway.